kris71990/travel-forum/README.md

 Don't see the country you're looking for?
 Initialize its subforum and post its first topic!
 Post a topic in any of the other active country subforums, or join a discussion and comment on any active thread.

 If multiple users are online, join the chat room and talk about your travels.
+Users can also communicate directly with eachother via private message.

 ## Technical Functionality